 OpenWRT AccessPoint / WiFi configuration tutorial

-OpenWRT is currently the best operating system for running high-throughtput, open-source WiFi access points.
+OpenWRT is currently the best operating system for running high-throughput, open-source WiFi access points.
 It has a full 802.11a/b/g/n/ac support out of the box.

 pfSense and OPNSense don't support the 802.11ac mode yet.
 IPFire supports 802.11ac only partially, with much worse performance.

-If you want to run reliable and high-performance WiFi accesspoint, OpenWRT/LEDE is the best solution.
+If you want to run a reliable and high-performance WiFi access point, OpenWRT is the best solution.

 Step by step instructions